Welcome to the Spring term!

-Over the next six weeks Westall class will be following a unit of work called `AD 900’ that focuses on the history of non-european societies.
+Over the next 6 weeks, Westall class will be following a unit of work on a theme that focuses on islands all over the world.
+The unit is called Earth as an island.

 This unit of work is part of the International Primary Curriculum.
-This new curriculum sets out very clearly what children will learn through learning goals, these are split into three different areas:
+This curriculum sets out very clearly what children will learn – the learning goals – in three different areas:

-1. The subjects of the curriculum.
-The learning goals for each of these subjects are at least as challenging as anything taught within the UK curriculum.
+1. The subjects of the curriculum – The learning goals for each of these subjects are at least as challenging as anything taught in the curriculum in your child’s own country.
 In many cases, the learning goals are more challenging.

-3. International understanding – which will help children develop both a sense of the independence of their own country and culture and the interdependence between countries and cultures.
+3. International understanding – This will help children develop both a sense of the independence of their own country and culture and the interdependence between countries and cultures.

 In Art, we’ll be finding out: